CSCI 1111 Spring 2025

 F (< 60.0%)

-Missed classes, late submissions and extensions:
+Missed classes, late submissions and extensions

 Students who miss lecture or lab sessions are responsible for covering the material on their own.
 We do not accept late submissions due to absences.

 If you are missing class due to a extended unforseen absence (such as hospitalization) or documented scheduled absence (such as surgery or court) please email the professor to let them know and send along the documentation for these events.
-Makeup work will be at the professor's discretion; extended abscences such as vacations will not be excused, for example.
-We do not require, and are not permitted to accept, doctor's notes to excuse short-term illnesses (that do not require hospitalization); instead, we drop the lowest of various missed assignments or allow for a makeup according to the class schedule.
+Makeup work will be at the professor’s discretion; extended abscences such as vacations will not be excused, for example.
+We do not require, and are not permitted to accept, doctor’s notes to excuse short-term illnesses (that do not require hospitalization); instead, we drop the lowest of various missed assignments or allow for a makeup according to the class schedule.
+For situations that fall outside what is described in this syllabus, a note from Dean Zara will be required.

-Grading, re-grade requests and grades on Blackboard:
+Grading, re-grade requests and grades on Blackboard

-Regrade requests will only be considered for either 1) a grade being incorrectly recorded into Blackboard or 2) a grading rubric was not followed correctly.
-Please do not request to meet to "discuss" grades before emailing the instructional staff why your situation falls into one of these two situations first.
-We also will not honor requests to "bump up" grades.
-If you wish to discuss your final overall grade in the course, you may do this via email, or in-person.
-If you choose to do it in person, please email me to schedule a meeting.
-Final grade questions will not be answered in regular office hours.
+Regrade requests will only be considered for either 1) a grade being incorrectly recorded on the submitserver/Blackboard or 2) a grading rubric was not followed correctly.
+Please do not request to meet to “discuss” grades before emailing the instructional staff why your situation falls into one of these two situations first.

 Knowingly asking the professor to violate or go against policies set in this syllabus will count as unprofessional behavior.